You'd pay $18 for a cheap wristwatch, so why not pay the same and get this smartwatch?

-How good can a super-cheap smartwatch possibly be?
+How good can a supercheap smartwatch possibly be?
 Turns out, surprisingly good, if you keep your expectations in check.
 See, these wearables claim to be jacks of all trades -- fitness tracking, heart-rate monitoring and so on -- but often prove to be masters of none.
 And that's OK, provided they're effective at some things, which many are.
 For example, maybe you just want a watch that looks decent, tells time (duh), controls music playback on your phone and notifies you of things like calls, appointments and text messages.

 Here's one such option: For a limited time, and while supplies last, Amazon seller Yogo Direct has the Arbily ID205 smartwatch for $18.45.
-That's after applying promo code 55TW7J6, which works with either the black or blue color.
+That's after applying promo code 55TW7J6F, which works with either the black or blue color.
 Note that if you see a different seller listed, the code won't work.
 This is the lowest price I've seen yet, though only by about 50 cents.

 A quick note about nomenclature: The ID205 is the manufacturer's name for this watch, but it's sold under a number of different brand and model names.
 Here it's Arbily; in the past I've seen it branded BingoFit, Eden and MoreFit.
 That's standard practice these days with a lot of China-made products.
 It's not necessarily a bad thing, just a potential source of confusion.